Conditional Image Synthesis with Diffusion Models: A Survey: Condition integration in the sampling process

+where the unconditional denoising network $\boldsymbol{\epsilon}_\theta\left(\mathbf{x}_t, t\right)$ can be trained along with the conditional model by substituting the conditional inputs $\mathbf{c}$ with emptyset $\emptyset$.
 The noise composition can be performed based on masks or layouts to locate the objects in provided conditional inputs into desired regions.
-To perform image editing on multiple instructions, LEDITS++ \cite{brack2023ledits++} calculates the mask for the region related to each instruction with the grounding information in cross-attention layers and noise estimations.
-Subsequently, LEDITS++~\cite{brack2023ledits++} performs noise composition based on the formula of Eq.\ref{eq:Composition} while restricting effect of the conditional term $\boldsymbol{\epsilon}_\theta\left(\mathbf{x}_t, t, \mathbf{c}_i\right)-\boldsymbol{\epsilon}_\theta\left(\mathbf{x}_t, t\right)$ of each editing instruction $\mathbf{c}_i$ in its corresponding mask region.
-In order to fuse the generated results of two diffusion models, MagicFusion \cite{zhao2023magicfusion} firstly generates mask by contrasting the saliency map of the two diffusion models to differentiate the region controlled by each model.
-Subsequently, MagicFusion \cite{zhao2023magicfusion} settles the noise into the region controlled by its corresponding diffusion model.
-Similarly, NoiseCollage \cite{shirakawa2024noisecollage} independently estimates the noises for each individual object and then merges them with a crop-and-merge operation based on the provided layouts.
-In order to perform more seamless noise composition, Multi-diffusion \cite{omer2023multidiffusion} blends the noise by solving an optimization objective with closed-form optimal solution, which ensure the consistency of composed noise map $\tilde{\boldsymbol{\epsilon}}$.
+To perform image editing on multiple instructions, LEDITS++ \citep{brack2023ledits++} calculates the mask for the region related to each instruction with the grounding information in cross-attention layers and noise estimations.
+Subsequently, LEDITS++~\citep{brack2023ledits++} performs noise composition based on the formula of Eq.\ref{eq:Composition} while restricting effect of the conditional term $\boldsymbol{\epsilon}_\theta\left(\mathbf{x}_t, t, \mathbf{c}_i\right)-\boldsymbol{\epsilon}_\theta\left(\mathbf{x}_t, t\right)$ of each editing instruction $\mathbf{c}_i$ in its corresponding mask region.
+In order to fuse the synthesized results of two diffusion models, MagicFusion \citep{zhao2023magicfusion} firstly generates a mask by contrasting the saliency map of the two diffusion models to differentiate the region controlled by each model.
+Subsequently, MagicFusion \citep{zhao2023magicfusion} settles the noise into the region controlled by its corresponding diffusion model.
+Similarly, NoiseCollage \citep{shirakawa2024noisecollage} independently estimates the noises for each individual object and then merges them with a crop-and-merge operation based on the provided layouts.
+In order to perform more seamless noise composition, Multi-diffusion \citep{omer2023multidiffusion} blends the noise by solving an optimization objective with closed-form optimal solution, which ensure the consistency in composed noise map $\tilde{\boldsymbol{\epsilon}}$.